Roger Milner: Early life and career

 Milner's first drama, Reward in Heaven, was produced at the Sheffield Playhouse in 1958.
-In 1959 he played Uncle in Television for Children, and in the same year he married the actress Carol Snape (1934-) at Wellington, Somerset.
-The couple had three children, two sons and a daughter.
+In 1959 he played Uncle in Television for Children, and in the same year he married the actress Carol Snape (1934-2018) at Ryton, Shropshire.
+The couple had three sons, Jack, Richard and Henry.
 He wrote the screenplay for the film The Queen's Guards (1961), directed by Michael Powell.
 Powell sold the story to 20th Century Fox and the Queen gave her permission to film the Trooping of the Colour.
 Powell liked Milner, but said he was "more a sketch artist than a full blown dramatist" and "our collaboration was uneasy."
 He later said the film was "a broken backed feature when it should have been a family saga and an epic of military glory...
 We shouldn't have tried to compete with A. E. W. Mason."

 Milner's next play, the outrageous comedy How's the World Treating You?
 (1965), was first performed at the New Arts Theatre Club before transferring to Wyndham's Theatre and then to the Comedy Theatre.
 It opened at the Music Box Theatre in New York starring Patricia Routledge, Peter Bayliss and James Bolam.
 Philip Grout, the play's director, said that the cast was "helpless with laughter [and] unable to speak for several minutes" during the play’s first read-through.
 The critic for The Times wrote that, except for the third act, the play "... is one of the funniest, best directed, best acted and most sharply timed comedies ever seen in Hampstead".
 In 1965 Milner played J. G. Henshaw in "The Murder Market", an episode of The Avengers.

 His play The Upper Crust (1968) played at the Intimate Theatre in Palmers Green and was directed by Donald Sinden and with performances by Penelope Keith and Gwen Watford.
 In June 1970 with his wife Carol Snape he acted in the BBC Radio 4 Afternoon Theatre broadcast Modest Old Chester.
 His next stage drama, My Family Came Over with the Normans (1972), a play about social class, premiered at the Perth Theatre.
 1976 saw his You'll Never Be Another Michael Angelo open at the Hampstead Theatre Club, with the critic of The Stage describing it as "a sense of muddle, shot through with intelligence and invention".